 FTTA can only issue an I-20 to international applicants whose application to FTTA has been approved and who have submitted the following documentation (also listed on the Applicant Cover Page ):

 As a reminder, in order to remain in good coordination with the other training centers, we will only issue an I-20 to applicants from countries that do not have a training center.
 Applicants must have a strong grasp of the English language in reading, writing, speaking and listening comprehension.
 English proficiency must be proven before the issuance of the I-20.
-In order to give adequate time for the processing of the FTTA application, the issuing of the I-20, and the application for the M-1 visa, we ask international applicants to turn in their FTTA application and visa documents as early as possible after applications open, and at the latest by the international applicant deadline.
+In order to give adequate time for the processing of the FTTA application, the issuing of the I-20, and the application for the M-1 visa, we ask international applicants to turn in their FTTA application and visa documents as early as possible after applications open, and at the latest by the application deadline.
 Please login to the application for the most recent application deadlines.

 For a detailed guide on how to apply as an international trainee, download the International Applicant Checklist and follow the steps accordingly.